pingevt/drupalcamp_nj_2024_data_sync/data_syncing.md

 ## Syncing Strategies - Solution

 ### We wanted to “Drupalize” all the data
-  * Needed related data, data was not in a silo
+  * Needed related data, the data was not in a silo
-  * Content was going to be enhanced (added fields and content and display options) in the CMS
+  * Content was going to be _enhanced_ in the CMS

 ^
 Needed a ref for content authors.

+^
+Educational Materials

 ---